 I have no information to go on for how important this is, and it’s a theme I see everywhere.
-Use and maintenance information in the official literature is often overly strict and thorough — seemingly designed to remove all liability and responsibility from the maker, not to mention sometimes wrong or applying to some subtly different product.
+Information on use and maintenance in the manual provided is often overly strict and thorough — seemingly designed to remove all liability and responsibility from the maker, not to mention sometimes wrong or applying to some subtly different product.

-We have a problem as a society with not explaining why, from maths teachers to superstition.
+We have a problem as a society with not explaining why, from teaching maths to superstition.
 This is just one symptom of that problem.

 Yet these things sorround us, the only real solution being to own less things.

 One can ask an expert, but experts in a field feel incredibly surprised that anything works at all.
 The expert’s PC/car/valve radio collection requires constant tinkering to avert a disaster that somehow rarely happens to people who don’t know it can happen.

 The one who truly knows a thing is cursed deeply with the power not just to fix problems but also to prevent them.
 Our possessions are a cup that slowly fills with trouble — and the more you understand the thing, the more transparent the cup.
 “My cup overflowed, can you fix it?” one may ask the expert.
 The expert glances constantly at his own cup: It has liquid in it, and must be emptied.
 How ignorant the masses are to the expert.
 How paranoid the expert, to the masses.